shaivipandey/eas503-notes/chapters/04/exercises.md

 ## Exercise 6
 Write a program to prompt the user for their user name.
-If it is 'jdoe', print a log in allowed message; otherwise, print another message
+If it is 'jdoe', print a log in allowed message; otherwise, print another message.

 ```{code-cell} ipython3